microbiome/OMA/23_multi-assay_analyses.md

 ![](23_multi-assay_analyses_files/figure-latex/unnamed-chunk-6-1.pdf)<!-- -->

-More tutorials and examples of using the package are found at: [link](https://biofam.github.io/MOFA2/tutorials.html)
+More tutorials and examples of using the package are found at [link](https://biofam.github.io/MOFA2/tutorials.html)